-Liberty University's Financial Aid Office actively assists students, agencies, and other Liberty departments with the prevention of potential fraud and identity theft.
-To that end, we are providing the following important information for our educational community.
+We actively assist students, agencies, and other Liberty departments with the prevention of potential fraud and identity theft.

-The Liberty University Financial Aid Office exercises the right to seek additional information whenever there is conflicting information in a student file.
+The Student Financial Services Office exercises the right to seek additional information whenever there is conflicting information in a student file.

 Upon discovery of any use of the document, Liberty University will cancel all related financial aid and return it to its source.
 This may also include financial aid received in prior academic years.
 This will cause a balance due to the University for which the student is responsible.

 In addition to loss of financial aid and institutional discipline, anyone who issues, manufactures, or knowingly uses fraudulent academic credentials can be found guilty of a Class 1 misdemeanor in Virginia, which is punishable by a sentence of up to twelve months in jail and fines of up to $2,500.
 Additionally, under federal law, if you purposely give false information, you may be fined $20,000, sent to prison, or both.